cs423-uiuc/cs423-uiuc.github.io/fall25/mps/MP0.md

   > Please ensure that nested virtualization is enabled.
 You can enable nested
     virtualization using this guide:
     https://www.virtualbox.org/manual/topics/AdvancedTopics.html#nested-virt.
-    Nested virtualization can make your kernel runs faster, as it runs in a nested QEMU VM.

 **macOS**:

-> If you are using ARM-based Mac, we recommend UTM.
+If you are using ARM-based Mac, we recommend UTM.

 - **UTM**: